Problem Solving Job Skills

-According to the World Economic Forum’s “Future of Jobs Report”, creativity and problem solving are listed as skills employees will need by 2020.
+According to the World Economic Forum’s “Future of Jobs Report”, creativity and problem solving are listed as skills employees will need for the future.
 Critical problem solving is one of the most important attributes that employers look for in a new hire.
-No organization is without problems, and every industry will eventually be disrupted.
-Potential employees need problem solving job skills and employees will be looking for creative employees.
+No organization is without problems, and every industry will eventually be disrupted by something.
+Potential employees need problem solving job skills and employers will be looking for creative employees.
 This is the way I’ve always hired.

-I deliver a keynote speech called “Turning Your Employees Into Problem Solvers”, which I’ve given to hospitals, pharmaceutical companies, scientists, engineers, etc. A company’s biggest line expense is payroll, so why not hire the most creative problem solvers possible?
+I deliver a keynote speech called “Turning Your Employees Into Problem Solvers”.
+I’ve given it to hospitals, pharmaceutical companies, scientists, engineers, etc. A company’s biggest line expense is payroll.
+So why not hire the most creative problem solvers possible?
 As a small business owner, I’ve always hired creative people who have curiosity and enthusiasm.
 I like having the trust in my employees that they will find a better, more efficient way of doing something that I haven’t found.

 In this highly competitive world, having creative problem solvers working for you means seeing things from another angle.
 This is why brainstorming with a group of people is better than figuring everything out on your own.
 There is always something you’ll miss.
 Creative problem solvers are great at finding new opportunities for your organization.